 Between 2005-2013 he co-directed Murúa-Valenzuela Architects.
 The firm was focused on public architecture.
 Some international recognition of the studio work includes an invitation to participate in the MoMA- Young Architects Program in Santiago (2013), Grand Prize in the XVII Biennale of Chilean Architecture received for the co-design of Licantén Public Library (2010).

-Rodrigo Valenzuela Jerez has been, adjunct professor at Columbia University (2014-2015) visiting professor at Universidad de Chile (2012&2019) and assistant teacher in Universidad Diego Portales (2008-2010) in Santiago, Chile.
-Currently he is an associate professor and studio coordinator at Universidad de Las Americas Santiago, Chile (2017-2019).
+Rodrigo Valenzuela Jerez has been, adjunct professor at Columbia University (2014-2015) visiting professor at Universidad de Chile (2012&2019), assistant teacher in Universidad Diego Portales (2008-2010) in Santiago, Chile and visiting professor at the arquitectural design master program at Universidad Central del Ecuador (2020-2021).
+Currently he is serving as Director of the School of Architecture at Universidad de Las Americas, Santiago Chile (2021-).